nasa/cumulus-orca/tasks/copy_to_archive/API.md

 # sqs\_library

 Name: sqs_library.py
-Description: library for copy_to_glacier lambda function for posting to metadata SQS queue.
+Description: library for copy_to_archive lambda function for posting to metadata SQS queue.

 <a id="sqs_library.retry_error"></a>